tethysplatform/tethys/docs/installation/production/system_dependencies.rst

 NGINX
 =====

 `NGINX <https://www.nginx.com/resources/wiki/>`_ (pronounced "N-gin-X") is a free and open-source HTTP server and reverse proxy.
 It is known for its high performance, stability, rich feature set, simple configuration, and low resource consumption.
-NGINX is used in combination with Daphne as an HTTP server to host Tethys Platform in production.
+NGINX is used in combination with Daphne as an HTTP server to host Tethys Portal in production.

     Install NGINX as follows: